emilybrooks/emilybrooks.github.io/tms.md

 Touma cutscene
 Fortuna entertainment
 Shibuya station
-Central City
+Central city

 ##    Illusory Shibuya

-Note: if you weren't able to craft the deathbringer, do a 3 count session with itsuki's zio or tsubasa's zan until you get a 2-star prestige, then craft it

 Casting:

 		Touma > Kiria

+Note: If you weren't able to craft the deathbringer, do a 3 count session with itsuki's zio or tsubasa's zan until you get a 2-star prestige, then craft it

 In the first room of the dungeon, fight every enemy as you walk by to get 2-star prestige
 - Apparitions are weak to zio and flux